centrifuge/pod/testworld/README.md

 If there is no existing relevant _test file, please create a new _test file following the conventions of the existing _test files.

 You can then start the initial test run with `go test -v -tags="testworld" ./testworld`.
-Please make sure that on this initial test run, both `runMigrations` and `createHostConfigs` have been set to `true`.
+Please make sure that on this initial test run, both `runMigrations` and `createHostConfigs` in the config file you have created following the tutorial above have been set to `true`.

 #### Speed improvements for local testing